-Hopefully you’ve never had a problem with your C-Arm until now and in your hour of need this article had exactly the solution to restore your C-Arm to its former glory.
-If that’s not the case, you can contact us for C-Arm care in perpetuity.
-Block Imaging Parts & Service offers multi-year C-Arm service contracts, time and materials support, and a full array of replacement parts.
+Hopefully you’ve never had a problem with your C-arm until now and in your hour of need this article had exactly the solution to restore your system to its former glory.
+If that’s not the case, you can contact us for C-arm care in perpetuity.
+Block Imaging offers multi-year C-arm service contracts, time and materials support, and a full array of replacement parts.
 At one time or another, our engineers have encountered all of these problems and hundreds more.
-If you need C-Arm assistance, please contact us and get all that sweet experience on your side.
+If you need C-arm assistance, please contact us and get all that sweet experience on your side.

 Written by Jordan Batterbee

 Jordan Batterbee is the Content Manager at Block Imaging.
 He loves to research, write, and help others get clear, concise, and (hopefully) fun answers to their medical imaging questions.